digital-ember/elmMPS/~prototype/README.md

 </details>

 ## The substitution menu (aka code completion)
-One of the powerful features of MPS is the built-in and customizable substitution menu.
+One of the powerful features of MPS is the built-in and customizable sustitution menu.
 Within a editable cell one can invoke a context-sensitive menu by pressing CTRL+SPACE.
 This will present you a list of elements that are available ("in scope") in the given context.
 This menu can be filtered by typing:

 <details open>
   <summary>Show/Hide example</summary>